 We understand that even at the low per-hour cost that we are offering, the program may be unaffordable to some of our prospective attendees.
 In order to help mitigate this, we are planning to make recordings of our panels, workshops, lectures, and other presentations publicly available on our YouTube channel beginning in October 2021.
 We will continue to release content throughout the 2021-2022 academic year.

 5 Do you offer scholarships?

-While we are not offering scholarships for this inaugural Linguistics Career Launch, if LCL21 is successful, we will plan to have a scholarship program for LCL22.
+While we are not offering scholarships for this inaugural Linguistics Career Launch, if LCL21 is successful, we will plan to have a scholarship program for future paid events.

 6 When does registration open?